rpm-software-management/dnf/doc/command_ref.rst

     Marks the specified packages as installed by user.
 This can be useful if any package was installed as a dependency and is desired to stay on the system when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.

 ``dnf mark remove <package-specs>...``
     Unmarks the specified packages as installed by user.
 Whenever you as a user don't need a specific package you can mark it for removal.
-The package stay still installed on the system and will removed when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.
-You should use this operation instead of :ref:`\remove_command-label` if your not sure whether the package is a requirement of other user installed package on the system.
+The package stays installed on the system but will be removed when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.
+You should use this operation instead of :ref:`\remove_command-label` if you're not sure whether the package is a requirement of other user installed packages on the system.

 .. _provides_command-label: